fruit-bat/pico-zxspectrum/README.md

 Here are the pin assignments:

 ![image](docs/ZxSpectrumPicoDv.png)

+Please note that an SD card must be present for this version to start up.

 ### ZxSpectrumBreadboardHdmiKbd1PinAudio
 This is a target similar to the HDMI prototype which can read from an original Spectrum keyboard matrix.